-5 To keep things simple, we assume that each resident works and each firm hires one worker.
-We discuss the effects of relaxing this assumption below.
+4 To keep things simple, we assume that each resident works and each firm hires one worker.
+Relaxing this assumption does not produce major changes in the model.

-The imposition of labor market equilibrium also defines the population of firms and residents in the city for any amenity-rent combination.
-We define the population of residents in the city as $\Omega(r; A) = G(v(r, w(r; A); A))$.
-A similar formulation is available for the population of firms in a city. $\Omega(r; A)$ will be important later when we close the model.
-The effect of rents on city population is easily derived: $\Omega_r = G'(v_r + v_w w_r)$.
-Because w_r is ambiguous, the effect of rents on population may appear ambiguous, but the derivative can be shown to be unambiguously negative: higher rents drive down population, amenities constant.
+The labor market equilibrium line also describes the level of population (of both firms and residents) in the city, which will also depend on rents and amenities.
+We call this relationship $\Omega(r; A)$.
+It is clear from the above that $\Omega_r < 0$, because higher rents will make a city less attractive for any given level of amenities. $\Omega(r; A)$ will be important later when we close the model.
+It is the presence of $\Omega(r; A)$ that begins to set the current model apart from the classic Roback formulation, which neglected population levels for the most part.

-It is the presence of $\Omega(r; A)$ that begins to set the current model apart from the Roback (1982) formulation, which neglected population levels for the most part.
-While area population is dealt with in Roback (1980), Roback (1988) and Bloomquist et al. (1988), population is set by dividing average housing demand into the exogenously determined land area, which is defined either as the land area of a county or the amount of land available with a certain measured level of amenity.
-None of these models allow for migration in or out of the area based on amenity, rent or wage levels.
 We consider this addition to be highly desirable, as it certainly says something about the attractiveness of a location if more people live in it.
 If there is a small town somewhere in Colorado with wages and rents similar to those in San Francisco, the additional information that only hundreds of people live in the small town while millions live in San Francisco is information which to us seems relevant in terms of understanding the nature of the amenities in the two locations.

-While the effects of rents on wages and population are relatively easy to derive, the effects of amenities are somewhat muddled by the typology of amenities.
-We classify amenities in three categories: productive, nonproductive and unproductive.6 Productive amenities increase utility and profits; nonproductive amenities increase utility but do not affect profits, and unproductive amenities increase utility but decrease profits.
+While the effects of rents on wages and population are relatively easy to derive, the effects of amenities are somewhat more muddled by the typology of amenities.
+We classify amenities in three categories: productive, nonproductive and unproductive.
+Productive amenities increase utility and profits; nonproductive amenities increase utility but do not affect profits, and unproductive amenities increase utility but decrease profits.
 In general, the effects of these kinds of amenities map directly onto the results from the standard Roback model, except that it does not yet make sense to talk about the effect of amenities on rents, since we have not yet derived equilibrium rents.
-Holding rents constant, $\Omega_A = G'(v_A + v_w w_A)$ and
+Holding rents constant, productive amenities will increase population but have an ambiguous effect on wages.
+Nonproductive amenities will have a positive effect on population and a negative effect on wages.
+Unproductive amenities will have a negative effect on wages and an ambiguous effect on population.
+These results follow from equation 7 and from plugging $w(\mathbf{r}; \mathbf{A})$ into $G(r, w; \mathbf{A})$.